China: Authorities delete tennis star's #MeToo post about ex-top official | DW | 04.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Chinese authorities have censored almost all online discussion of a tennis star's claims against a former top official.
-The censorship highlights the sensitivity around the private lives of communist party leaders.
+Chinese authorities have censored almost all online discussion of a tennis star's allegations against a former top official.
+The censorship highlights the sensitivity around the private lives of Communist Party leaders.

-Peng Shuai's account was not visible on Sina Weibo after she made an accusation of sexual assault she said she could not prove against a former vice premier

-Chinese authorities worked Thursday to squelch all online discussion of the sexual assault accusation professional tennis star Peng Shuai made against former vice premier and Politburo Standing Committee member Zhang Gaoli.
+Chinese authorities worked Thursday to squelch all online discussion of the sexual assault accusation made by professional tennis star Peng Shuai against former vice premier and Politburo Standing Committee member Zhang Gaoli.

 The censorship highlights the sensitivity of Communist Party officials to public disclosures concerning their private lives.